jd78/ParallelQueuePartitioner/README.md

 ## Logger

-A logger will be created in the folder ./bin/parallel-queue-partitioner/partitioner.log
+A logger will be created in the folder ./bin/parallel-queue-partitioner.
+Each worker will create its own log.

 ## Exemple how to use the partitioner with redis